jelvanricolcol/Ollama-MrJel/README.md

 4. Run the API server:

     ```sh
-    uvicorn api:app --reload
+    uvicorn main:app --reload
     ```

-5. All requests must include your API key (default: `mrjel-secret`):
+5. Generate your API key and use it for all requests (see above).

-    ```
-    X-API-Key: mrjel-secret
-    ```

-6. Visit [http://localhost:8000/docs](http://localhost:8000/docs) and "Authorize" with the API key to try out the endpoints.
+6. Visit [http://localhost:8000/docs](http://localhost:8000/docs) and "Authorize" with your API key to try out the endpoints.

 ### Run with Docker